dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 Part 1 was was tedious, but I worked it out, manifesting the cards only for shuffle, keeping offset and direction as parameters of the deck.
 This saved a lot of copying.
 After hours working on the math for part 2, I gave up and went for a hint.
 Then I had to find a math library with `powmod`.
 I went with `stint` from nimble, but it wasn't until I coded it all that I learned that  negative numbers apparently aren't supported.
 I tried adjusting the inputs by offsetting by the modulus, but that did not give me the right answer.
 Back to the drawing board.
 So, I implemented a Swift solution stealing shamelessly from github, but at least I learned a little Swift and XCode.
 Maybe I'll port it back to Nim when I'm more awake.

+### Day 23: Category Six ###

+Best day yet... this is why I do AoC with a new language, in this case, Nim: today I used, for the first time, Nim's `thread` and `channel` features.
+There was a false start with trying to use `thread`s and `lock`s together with a shared `deque` -- not what Nim's thread model supports.
+Switched from `thread` and  `deque` with `lock` to `thread` and `channel` and got past the compiler.
+There was a misinterpretation of the problem (I sent X to a NIC before Y was received, so the NIC got X,-1 instead of X,Y due to a race).
+I modified the channel to use (x,y) pairs, and finished part 1.
+Part 2 was then a piece of cake using `peek` on channels along with `sleep` to confirm idleness.
+It would have been more robust with a counting semaphore, but this moved beyond the simple Nim thread model.
+Maybe someday I'll explore `spawn`.

 ---